blockdeep/libro/src/README.md

 ## How to use this guide

 Whether you are conducting a code review, refactoring, or writing new Substrate modules, this guide is designed to provide actionable insights and practical solutions.
 We encourage readers to consult this guide regularly to maintain high standards of quality, security, and efficiency in their projects.

-## A collaborative effort

-This guide is part of a collaborative effort to elevate the quality of blockchain development.
-By following these best practices, you contribute to building a resilient and trustworthy ecosystem on Substrate.
-Thank you for your commitment to excellence in blockchain development.

 ## Let’s get started!